Welcome to the 2019-2020 Season!

 Her contact information is:

-There will be an evaluation skate Saturday morning Sept.
-8, 2018.
+There will be an evaluation skate in early September (date TBD).
 Referee gear will not be required for this session.
 You will only require a helmet and skates.
-After the evaluation skate successful applicants will be notified by e-mail inviting them to continue on in the 1st year officials program
+After the evaluation skate successful applicants will be notified by e-mail inviting them to continue on in the 1st year officials program.

-Successful applicants will be required to complete an 'Online Officiating 1/2' referee course with Hockey Canada via BC Hockey.
+Approved new applicants will then be required to complete an 'Online Officiating 1/2' referee course with Hockey Canada via BC Hockey.
 The cost is $20 and can take up to 3 hours to complete.